Counselling services policy

 *Eligible Victorian volunteers are also entitled to provisional payments.

-WorkSafe can pay for counselling services delivered via telehealth in accordance with the policy and fee schedule for telehealth services.
+WorkSafe can pay for counselling services delivered via telehealth in accordance with the policy for telehealth services.

 What WorkSafe will not pay for